quii/go-specs-greet/README.md

 }
 ```

-My IDE (Goland) takes care of the fuss of adding dependencies for me, but if you need to do it manually you'd do
+My IDE (Goland) takes care of the fuss of adding dependencies for me, but if you need to do it manually, you'd do

 `go get github.com/alecthomas/assert/v2`